-6) Develop 6) Developing a plan Deciding what What have you learned from your audit? works for you What do you want achieve?
+6) Develop 6) Developing a plan Deciding what works for you What have you learned from your audit?
+What do you want achieve?
 Have you decided which aspects to tackle first?
 How are you going to do it?
 What is easily achievable, what 'quick wins' can you identify?
 Are you going to work on these first?

 Where are your biggest gaps?
 What requires a larger project?
 Is it feasible to address this now or should it be a later development phase?
-Tiow of Should it be a later development phase?

 How will you manage a programme across the internal (your organization as an employer) and the external (your organization as a membership body) aspects?
 What resources (internal and volunteers) do you have and what may be available as shared resource?
 How can you best align resources to what you want to achieve?
 What will you start with/what order will you do things?
 Who owns the work stream(s)?
 What internal communications, meetings, reporting do you need and how often?
 Setting priorities and objectives What is a realistic target for you?
 Is your objective SMART?
 How will you know when you've achieved it?
 What are the development milestones?
 What will your timescales be?
 How are you going to record your progress?